open/close all folders

 - Small Role, Big Impact: Their abandonment of Fizzlepop began her Start of Darkness towards becoming Tempest Shadow.

 - Ungrateful Bastard: Rather than showing gratitude toward Fizzlepop for saving their lives from the Ursa Minor, they freak out about her broken horn and abandon her.
 The Stormy Road To Canterlot shows differently, but to Tempest, it is.

 - Unwitting Instigator of Doom: Had it not been for them abandoning Fizzlepop, she wouldn't have become Tempest Shadow and nearly doomed Equestria.

-- Walking Spoiler: To know who they are is to know Tempest's childhood, along with the events that lead to her disillusionment about the magic of friendship.
+- Walking Spoiler: To know who they are is to know Tempest's childhood, along with the events that lead to her disillusionment from the magic of friendship.